BigDataBiology/SemiBin/docs/training.md

 This works best if the samples are somewhat related (_e.g._, from the same habitat), but in that case, it can produce the best results while minizing computational costs.
 Thus, we now focus on how single-sample models can be trained.

+## Once training is done, single-sample models are interchangeable

+**Once a model is trained, it does not matter how it was obtained** and models can be used interchangeably.

 ## Different ways of training a single-sample model

 The simplest approach is to train a model on the sample where it is going to be applied.